Amending Transactions

 AI-generated content may be incorrect.

 2. Here you can edit the Description and Ext.
-Ref. fields.
+Ref. fields by double-clicking in them.
 To accept your edits, click the tick icon or else cancel by clicking the x icon.

 A screenshot of a computer